cmu-sei/Polar/src/agents/gitlab/README.md

 Run static analysis checks
 `nix flake check`

-If you want to compile and package the agent's binaries, you can simply run `nix build . --out-link "polar-gitlab-agent"`
+If you want to compile and package the agent's binaries, you can simply run from this directory `nix build . --out-link "gitlab-agent"`

 The packages will appear under a symlink named polar-gitlab-agent.

 If we want to build one part of the agent over the others, or multiple parts , we can stack the nix build command like so.

 `nix build .#gitlabConsumer .#consumerImage`